 Most people who have chlamydia will not notice any symptoms.
 According to research, 50% of men and 70-80% of women will be asymptomatic when infected by chlamydia.
 In some cases, you may show symptoms only briefly, but even if the symptoms disappear you may still have the infection and still be able to pass it on to others.
 If you do have symptoms, they tend to develop 1-3 weeks following the initial infection, but may take longer to appear.

 Despite the fact that cases often will not present with symptoms, chlamydia can become serious if it isn’t diagnosed and treated early on.
-The risk with chlamydia is that it can lead to pelvic inflammatory disease (PID), epididymo-orchitis (inflammation of the testicles), and infertility.
-In rare cases it can also cause reactive arthritis, and of course there is always the danger of passing an undetected STI onto a partner.
+The risk with chlamydia is that it can lead to pelvic inflammatory disease (PID), epididymal-orchitis (inflammation of the testicles), and infertility.
+In rare cases, it can also cause reactive arthritis, and of course, there is always the danger of passing an undetected STI onto a partner.

 Chlamydia is a bacterial infection, caused by Chlamydia trachomatis, which is spread via the semen or vaginal fluids of infected men and women.
 You can get infected by:

 - Having unprotected vaginal, oral or anal sex with an infected person

 - Your genitals coming into contact with your partner’s genitals (even if there is no penetration, orgasm or ejaculation)

 What to do next

 We have an experienced sexual health team who can help you get tested or treated for chlamydia quickly and accurately.
 Give us a call and come speak to one of our specialists today.